unit-rdf/pdfmerger/README.md

 ## This is a simple, single-task application that merges multiple PDF files into a single PDF file.

-This application helps users to merge multiple PDF files into a single PDF file.
+This application help users to merge multiple PDF files into a single PDF file.
 Printing will be easier and faster.

 ## How to use